 Hand embroidered circular tablecloth.
 Kashub embroidery – the pearl of the North Region.
 Rich floral pattern was embroidered at the central part of the tablecloth – in this pattern we can find motifs typical for Kashub embroidery: tulips, roses, sunflowers, cherries and other ornaments.
 It is well worth to pay special attention to the shading of embroidered branches and stems – an embroiderer achieved an interesting effect owing to the application of this kind of shading.
 Edges of this tablecloth are finished with delicate hemstitch.
-Tablecloth was embroidered in accordance with tradition of the Wdzydze school of Kashubian embroidery.
-This is the most colourful variant of Kashub embroidery – it uses 7 colours (three colour tones of blue, green, yellow, red and black).
+The embroidery used on the tablecloth is a combination of a traditional Wejherowo and Żuków school being a part of Kashubian embroidery using 7 colors (three shades of blue, green, yellow, red and black).
 This kind of embroidery is extremely labour-intensive – preparation of tablecloth of this size takes few weeks of work.
 Tablecloth decorated in such beautiful way will add splendour to each important celebration, it may pose also perfect wedding gift.
 Upon your request we will enclose an occasional card from our collection of hand-made postcards and we will write whishes.

 Kashubian embroidery is inspired by the beauty of nature.
 Flower motives are the most characteristic: pansies, cornflower, blue-bells, carnations, lillies, forget-me-nots and roses.
 They are presented with unusual precision and attention to detail.
 In Kashubian embroidery every colour has its symbolic meaning.
 There are seven basic colours connected with the legend of the creation of Kashubia.
 The colours symbolize the elements of nature, that God used to make Kashubian land beautiful while creating it.

 • cornflower blue symbolizes the beautiful Kashubian lakes,

 • blue is the colour of Kashubian sky,